wp-plugins/ad-injection/readme.txt

 = Actively being developed =

-As of January 2011 this plugin is being actively developed and maintained.
-Some major new features are planned for January / February 2011.
-I'm very open to implementing your feature requests.
+As of 2011 this plugin is being actively developed and maintained.
+New features are planned for later on in 2011.
+If you have ideas for new features do let me know - I can't promise to do them any time soon - but if they are good and practical I can add them to my list.

 == Installation ==